 Photos of the Einstein Memorial

 Here are more of my photos of the Albert Einstein Memorial in front of the National Academy of Sciences.
+Including close up photos where you can see Albert Einstein’s nose that visits often rub for luck.

 Planning a Visit to the Albert Einstein Memorial